paragliding training center

 Mixing bottle The best is from Shoreline Marine and is sold by Sports Academy and others.
 It is simple, well marked, and can be sealed to keep dirt out.
 Do not use an open mixing container!
 It will collect dirt quickly and clog your fuel filters.
 Clogged fuel filters are one of the easier ways to lean out your engine and burn it up.
 Clean fuel is essential to the best engine performance and longevity.

-Siphon A fuel siphon is the only easy and safe way of getting fuel into and out of a paramotor fuel tank.
+Siphon A fuel siphon is the best way for getting fuel into and out of a paramotor fuel tank.
 Here is the best one and a comparable that is available at Academy Sports.
 Bikemaster makes this one.
 The secret of these siphons is that they do not require sucking on the hose.
 The siphon is started by jiggling the end up and down, which starts the siphon.
 The dinky siphons at Walmart would take 20 minutes to fill your tank.
 The Chinese knock-offs available at Harbor Freight do not have the right kind of hose and will kink and collapse once the siphon is started.
 Furthermore, the jiggle valve at the end is inferior.
 The better quality siphons have a much better jiggle valve and a hose which will last years.
 However, if you must use ethanol fuels, any hose will only last a couple of years before it stiffens up.
 Replacement vinyl tubing for the siphons can be purchased from any hardware store.
 It also a good idea to store the siphon in a cloth bag as it keeps dirt out of your fuel.
 The filters in paramotors (if they are any good) clog easily.
 Harbor Freight has a battery operated siphon that is reported as being easy to use and handy.

 Tanks It is important to have (2) gasoline tanks.
 One should be (5) gal and the other (2) gal.
 This is because you should not store gasoline mixed with oil more than a week or two.
 The additives in gasoline, especially ethanol (if present), attack the lubricating properties of the oil.
-Stored separately, AVGAS, for example, will keep for years and fully synthetic oil will probably keep for a year or so.
-Stale fuel and stale gasoline are both great contributors to overheating and bearing failure in (2) stroke engines.
-Our shop table is lined up with burned up engine parts caused by pilot carelessness with regards to fuel age and quality.
+Stored separately, AVGAS, for example, will keep for years.
+Stale fuel is an important contributor to overheating and bearing failure in (2) stroke engines.
+Our shop table is lined up with burned-up engines caused by pilot carelessness with regards to fuel age, purity, and quality.

 Note: Metal containers are the best for storing gasoline because, unlike plastic, UV from sunlight cannot penetrate metal.
 UV causes any kind of gasoline to deteriorate.
 If you do use plastic jugs, especially clear ones, store them in a cool, dark place.